-During the quarter under review, although there were signs that the overall economic slowdown was bottoming out, advertising by major advertisers in some industries was weak.
-Amid the continued difficult business climate caused by this and other factors, we endeavored to win advertising by further strengthening our collaboration with advertising companies and making sales proposals that fit client needs.
+During the quarter under review, although the overall economy recovered somewhat, business conditions remained weak in some industries.
+Under these circumstances, we endeavored to win advertising by further strengthening our collaboration with advertising agencies and making sales proposals that fit client needs.